VINXIS/vinxis.moe/src/content/blog/They is me.md

 <summary>
 Spoilers for clarity's sake
 </summary>
-<p>Diamond and Euclase especially felt very half baked, and it made me very sad.</p>
+<p>Diamond and Euclase especially felt very half baked, and as far as the focus on this aspect of the story... it did make me very sad.</p>

 <p>Diamond truly felt like they had no development at all, and for some reason Bort just says Ouuu.... u have changed... yey.
 Like no, diamond really didn't change much... they got a lot of validation, but nothing really showed their validation transforming them at all honestly</p>